 - Affinity for each other’s values: Lithuania’s Salcia: Nezinoma zeme show, based on stories from the Salcininkai community, drew 1,000 spectators in two venues.
 It won a National Equality and Diversity Award for building bridges between ethnic groups.

 - P2P has been extended until 2021 with some lessons learnt from the first phase.
 Further improvements will develop in communication, sharing audience-targeted stories and using digital evaluation.
 Working with education systems was an effective way to reach target populations so we will focus on teacher training and connect with authorities.
 We will also engage with older audiences, working with community centres and third-age universities

 The project supports our efforts and those of the Foreign and Commonwealth Office in building bilateral relations with European countries, particularly in the context of the UK’s vote to leave the EU.
-We draw on UK expertise to deliver a range of educational and cultural projects in partnership with local organisations in the three countries.
-It contributes to global security by promoting stability in the region.
+We draw on UK expertise to deliver a range of educational and cultural projects in partnership with local organisations in the three countries, contributing to global security by promoting stability in the region.
 In addition, the project helps local individuals to gain skills and supports the national government strategies of Estonia, Latvia and Lithuania to build bilateral relations with the UK in education, civil society, social enterprise and innovation.
 Key themes are trade, defence, and knowledge and society, and P2P contributes to all these.